ps99-io/DO-Serverless/readme.md

 <h2 align="center">Part 2 - Add Serverless Functions to App </h2>

-In this part of the tutorial series, you will:
+In this part of the tutorial, you will:

 - Configure the app’s environment variables.
 - Add Node.js functions to the app that connect to the MongoDB database.